Seven Staging Secrets to Sell Your Home, FAST

 MOVE THE PETS

 Ideally your pets need to go to grandma’s house or the kennel while your home is on the market.
 If that’s not possible, at the very least make sure the pets are kept in their cages, the garage, or in a fenced area in the back yard.

 (As for odors, since you live there you probably don’t notice the smells.
 Ask a friend to honestly tell you if your house smells like dog/cat/ hamster.)

 Easy, cheap, and effective.
 White, mostly.

-For more tips, ask me for a copy of Savvy Staging Sells, my complete guide to staging your home including resources for recycling, selling and disposing of all of your extra stuff.
+Home staging doesn’t have to be overwhelming.
+For more tips, ask me for a copy of Savvy Staging Sells, my complete guide to home staging including resources for recycling, selling and disposing of all of your extra stuff.